Communicating with sources

 You may sometimes see the text “Awaiting encryption key from server” in a grayed out reply box for a source.
 This typically happens when a source has just contacted your SecureDrop, and the server has not created an encryption key yet.
 If you are logged in, the key will be automatically fetched as soon as it becomes available.
 At that point, the reply box will become available.

-You can delete a source conversation by clicking on the three dots at the top righthand side of the application window, beside the timestamp, and clicking “Delete source account”.
+You can delete a source conversation by clicking on the three dots at the top righthand side of the application window, beside the timestamp.
+You should see a dropdown menu with two options: Files and messages and Entire source account.